BlitzenPrancer/My-Maps-Clone-Android-App/README.md

 # My-Maps-Clone-Android-App
-Android app using Kotlin to create and display important places
+Android app to create and display important places using kotlin